About Our Clinics

 VISIT THE ALPHA HOME WEBSITE FOR MORE INFORMATION: www.alphahome.org

-The Wednesday evening clinic (6:00-8:30pm) operates out of the CentroMed Clinic at Haven for Hope.
-The CentroMed Federally Qualified Health Center has many branches throughout San Antonio.
-The students work with Dr. Usatine and Dr. Legler to provide healthcare to the homeless men, women and children residing at Haven for Hope.
+The Thursday evening clinic (6:00-8:30 pm) operates out of the Restoration Center Clinic at Haven for Hope.
+The Restoration Center is a substance abuse detox and rehabilitation center operated by the Center for Healthcare Services (CHCS).
+CHCS provides mental health and substance abuse treatment for the underserved of Bexar County.
+The focus of the clinic is dermatologic diagnosis and treatment with a holistic approach to the patient.
+This includes biopsies, wound care and minor surgeries.
+Most of the patients are referred for care from Prospects Courtyard or CentroMed at Haven for Hope.
+The students work with Dr. Usatine to provide healthcare to the homeless men, women and children residing at Haven for Hope.
 Haven for Hope is the largest, most comprehensive Homeless Transformation Campus in the U.S.A.
 On any given night there will be roughly 1600 individuals residing on the Haven for Hope Campus.
 Haven for Hope and its Partners provides critical social services to help the homeless become self-sufficient individuals on a long-term basis.
 Haven for Hope seeks to transform the lives of the homeless by addressing the root causes of homelessness through education, job training and behavioral health services.

 VISIT THE HAVEN FOR HOPE WEBSITE FOR MORE INFORMATION: www.havenforhope.org

-VISIT THE CENTROMED WEBSITE FOR MORE INFORMATION: www.centromedsa.com
+VISIT THE CHCS WEBSITE FOR MORE INFORMATION: www.chcsbc.com

 Refugee Health Clinic

-There are two clincis held at the SAMM location.
-The Wednesday evening clinic (5:30-8pm) are staffed by medical students and residents under the supervision of UTHSCSA faculty.
+Clinic is held at the SAMM location every Thursday evening (5:30-8pm) and is staffed by medical students and residents under the supervision of UTHSCSA faculty.
 The clinic operates out of the SAMM Transitional Living & Learning Center (TLLC) on Blanco Road.
 The TLLC opened its doors in August of 2000 and has the capacity to serve 40 homeless families who demonstrate a commitment to gaining self-sufficiency.
 The center provides homeless families with a variety for resources, services, and education to enable them to again become self-sufficient contributing members of our community.

 VISIT THE SAMM WEBSITE FOR MORE INFORMATION: www.samm.org